thecrazydiamond/frontend-tech-test/README.md

 - [ImmutableJS](https://facebook.github.io/immutable-js/)
 You are welcome to use any of these you wish, or completely different technologies, but be prepared to discuss your decision

-The `src/theme.js` file contains some useful variables and colours you may with to use.
+The `src/theme.js` file contains some useful variables and colours you may wish to use.

 ## Time limit
 Please try and limit yourself to two hours on this test.
 We want to see what you can do in a short period of time and what you are comfortable with.
 We are not looking to see how many hours you are willing to put in.